 10. Pile Weave

-Pile weave is a fabric weave with noticeable protrusions of the component warp threads.
-It creates a soft pile fabric that’s both absorbent and insulating.
+Pile weave is a fabric with noticeable protrusions of the component warp threads.
+It creates a soft pile of fabric that’s both absorbent and insulating.

 As a result of this weaving, you will notice cut/uncut heaps on one or both sides of the fabric.
-Uncut or loop pile fabrics have loops on both the front and reverse of the cloth.
+Uncut or loop pile fabrics have loops on the cloth’s front and reverse.

 Further, they use ground yarns and extra yarns for the pile in the fabric construction.